Abuja Digital Studio · Est. 2018

 export async function trackEvents(events) {

-await fetch(`${BASE_URL}telemetry/events`, {
+await fetch(`${BASE_URL}telemetry/batch`, {

 method: 'POST',